sradc/sradc.github.io/_posts/2024-07-07-life-transformer.md

 ## Details

-The full code is made available in the Jupyter notebook [here](https://github.com/sradc/training-a-simple-transformer-on-conways-game-of-life/blob/main/main.ipynb) on GitHub.
+The full code is made available, [here](https://github.com/sradc/training-a-simple-transformer-on-conways-game-of-life/blob/main/main.ipynb).

 The problem is framed as: